nalo26/Discord-ProgramCompiler/README.md

 `!leaderboard [language]`

-If `language` specified, send the leaderboard for all exercises of this language.
+If `language` specified, send the leaderboard for all exercises of this language, ordered by language's score.
-If not, send general leaderboard.
+If not, send general leaderboard, ordered by total score.

 Aliases: `!classement`, `!top`